majesnix/majesdash/README.md

 This would deploy the dashboard to port 8888.

+To persist the dashboard state, the `/app/config` path needs to be mapped somewhere.
+This directory will contain the sql lite database, images for tiles and user profiles/backgrounds.

 ## Environment

-The environment variables consist of one simple variable `SECRET`, which will be used to has passwords.
+The environment variables consist of one simple variable `SECRET`, which will be used to hash passwords.
 This can either be set through an .env file or directly in the docker run command e.g. like this `docker run -p 8888:3333 -e SECRET=123`